Josh Bell Player Props: Marlins vs. Rangers

 Josh Bell At The Plate

+- In 63.4% of his 101 games this season, Bell has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has hit a long ball in 12.0% of his games this year, and 2.9% of his trips to the dish.
+- In 11.9% of his games this season, he has homered, and 2.9% of his trips to the dish.

-- Bell has had at least one RBI in 39.0% of his games this year (39 of 100), with two or more RBI 10 times (10.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 39 games this year (38.6%), Bell has picked up an RBI, and in 10 of those games (9.9%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.